Darce-One/TabboulePlugin/README.md

 The user controllable parameters so far are:
 * Bowl size: Delay line size
+* Mama's Hands: grain randomiser gain
+* Parsley shape: envelope pattern
 * Parsley chop: grain size
-* Parsley type: envelope pattern
+* Parsley Amount: Volume of Grains
-* Mama's Hands: grain randomiser gain
 * Onion: Number and phase of grains.
 * Bourghol: Chance of omitted grains.
 * Spices: Panning randomness.
+* Tomato Amount: Volume of synths
+* Tomato Ripeness: Oscillator type
+* Tomato shape: Synth envelope
+* Tomato Age: Tolerance level on FFTSynths
+* Mint: Tuning Accuracy to 12 tone.
+* Lemon: High pass filter on grains
 * Oil: Reverb
-* Lemon: High pass filter on grains
-* Tomato size: Volume of synths
-* Tomato abundance: Tolerance level on FFTSynths
-* Tomato shape: Synth envelope
 * Fresh mint: Synth Quantize to 12 tone!

-There is a lot of room for progress, the two main and simplest to implement at this stage are:
-* A 'Tomato type' parameter, allowing for smooth transition between a sine, triangle and sawtooth oscillator.
-* A volume control for the parsley, and a wider range of volume for the Synths.
+* FreqA: Tuning parameter for synths.

 ## Inspiration:

-I'm not entirely sure where the idea for this plugin came about.
-I first thought of it while brainstorming for the drone project.
 I remember hearing of the Milk Box Compressor guitar pedal, and I really liked the concept.
 The concept of granulation was fresh in my mind too at the time, having tried out and really liked the plugin 'Emergence' by Daniel Gergely.